Against Malaria Foundation: History

 The World Swim Against Malaria was the brainchild of Rob Mather, a London-based strategy consultant.
 Mather had earlier organized a swim to raise money for a two-year-old girl who was badly burned in a house fire.
 Held in December 2003, the "Swim for Terri" started as a three-person fundraiser and grew to include 10,000 swimmers in 73 countries.

 AMF was founded in 2004 in London.
 It is rated as a highly cost-effective charity by GiveWell.
 AMF was chosen as one of GiveWell's two highest-recommended charities (along with the Schistosomiasis Control Initiative) in 2011 and has continued to be recommended by GiveWell since then.
 GiveWell estimated in 2023 that AMF's bed net program costs on average per life saved.

 Operations

 Countries served by AMF include Democratic Republic of the Congo, Ghana, Guinea, Malawi, Papua New Guinea, Togo, Uganda, and Zambia.
 Each net typically costs around to buy and distribute.

 Partners and supporters

 AMF is supported by more than 100 corporations.
 AMF's founding partners are PwC, Citigroup, Speedo, Microsoft, Allen & Overy, Attenda, Vestergaard Frandsen, and Sumitomo Chemical.
-Speedo also partnered with AMF's precursor organization, World Swim Against Malaria, and continues to raise money for bednets through swimming events.
+Speedo also partnered with AMF's precursor organization, World Swim Against Malaria, and continues to raise money for bed nets through swimming events.
 AMF has also received more than 50 million US dollars from Open Philanthropy.

-AMF's works with partners such as Concern Universal, IMA World Health, and Episcopal Relief & Development.
+AMF works with partners such as Concern Universal, IMA World Health, and Episcopal Relief & Development.

-In March 2023, AMF reported a milestone of fundraising $500 million, coming from 919,371 donations from 185,318 people.
+In March 2023, AMF reported a milestone of fundraising US$500 million, coming from 919,371 donations from 185,318 people.